Trapped. Silenced. That’s what life is like every day for the thousands of women and girls in the US who are in or facing forced marriages.

 So what better way to raise awareness about forced and child marriage than by gathering a crowd of protesters dressed in bridal gowns and veils, with their arms chained and mouths taped, to sing and chant and wave signs demanding an end to these human rights abuses?

-That’s the idea behind the Chain-In, a unique form of peaceful protest that Unchained introduced in 2015.
+That’s the idea behind the Chain-In, a unique form of peaceful but powerful protest that Unchained introduced in 2015.

 Click below to read about past Chain-Ins, and join the Unchained mailing list to be sure you know about future Chain-Ins.